sergioprado/buildroot-toradex/README.md

 # Intro

-Buildroot BSP for Toradex System-on-Modules.
+Buildroot BSP layer for Toradex System-on-Modules.

-This is an "unofficial" BSP based in the official Yocto BSP from Toradex.
+This is an "unofficial" BSP based on the Yocto BSP from Toradex.

 # How to build

-Here are the instructions to build an embedded Linux system for a Toradex module.

-First, install all mandatory host packages Buildroot needs for the compilation, as described in its manual:
+First, check if you have all mandatory host packages Buildroot needs for the compilation, as described in its manual:

 https://buildroot.org/downloads/manual/manual.html#requirement